 The technical aspects of our degree cover the components that contribute to modern sound recording and reproduction, such as acoustics, electroacoustics, electronics, computer audio systems, sound synthesis and signal processing.
 The practical elements of your studies provide you with tuition in recording techniques and critical listening, as well as allowing you to apply technical theory by recording a wide range of music.
 The musical components of the programme develop your analytical skills and provide the opportunity for detailed study of creative disciplines such as performance and composition.

 Your first year is about building your foundation in technical and musical skills.
 The technical modules cover the fundamentals of how audio equipment operates, so that you can understand how sound is generated, captured, stored, modified and reproduced.

 A wide range of recording experience is included and you are required to make and submit several recordings in a range of styles.
 There is a broad range of music modules to choose from, so you can specialise in your area of interest, such as performance, composition, pop music, jazz, film music, music history or analysis.

-The main components of Year 3 are the technical project and the portfolio of recordings.
+The main components of your final year are the technical project and the portfolio of recordings.
 Each of these allows you to specialise in whichever areas of audio and recording you consider the most interesting or useful.
 The music options in this final year cover a similar range of topics to Year 2.